gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 Wait, what is a **backward** UTF-8 decoder and what do you need it for?

 Consider a UTF-8 encoded Unicode string that you want to process from back to front for some reason.
-Perhaps you want to remove trailing whitespace (like `rtrim` function in Python does) or locate last instance of some Unicode character based on some criteria.
+Perhaps you want to remove trailing whitespace (like the `rtrim` function in Python does) or locate the last instance of some Unicode character based on some criteria.

-If what you are looking for is a simple character or a string you can get away by just reverse searching for its UTF-8 representation as-is.
-UTF-8 is specifically designed to be allow it - no character forms a part of another (like some ancient encodings used to do).
-However, if you criteria more complex - perhaps you are looking for Unicode character properties - this approach is no longer feasible.
+If what you are looking for is a simple character or a string, you can get away with just reverse searching for its UTF-8 representation as-is.
+UTF-8 is specifically designed to allow it - no character forms a part of another (like some ancient encodings used to do).
+However, if your criteria are more complex - perhaps you are looking for Unicode character properties - this approach is no longer feasible.

-Of course you can just convert the entire string to UTF-32 first and search backwards in it but this is quite inelegant and wasteful.
-Shouldn't it be possible to go backward in the string and decode each UTF-32 codepoint in turn?
+Of course, you can just convert the entire string to UTF-32 first and search backwards in it, but this is quite inelegant and wasteful.
+Shouldn't it be possible to go backward in the string and decode each codepoint into UTF-32 in turn?

 It is indeed possible.
-The way [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is specified allows to unambiguously decode a character by looking at its encoding form in reverse order.
+The way [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is specified allows one to unambiguously decode a character by looking at its encoding form in reverse order.
 However, at the time of this writing I wasn't able to find any existing algorithm to do so.

-The best known forward UTF-8 decoder (as far as I am aware) is [Björn Höhrmann's](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/) one.
-It uses a clever state machine technique to avoid a long sequence of performance killing `if` statements that slow down naive brute force decoders.
+The best-known forward UTF-8 decoder (as far as I am aware) is [Björn Höhrmann's](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/) one.
+It uses a clever state machine technique to avoid a long sequence of performance-killing `if` statements that slow down naive brute-force decoders.

 It is possible to apply the same principles to do reverse decoding.
 If you are anxious for the code you can jump directly to the [Code](#code) section.
 If you want to know how it works, read on.

 ## State machine

 The state machine for reverse decoding is as follows.
-Just like with the forward decoding we start in state zero, and whenever we come back to it, we've seen a whole Unicode character.
+Just like with the forward decoding, we start in state zero, and whenever we come back to it, we've seen a whole Unicode character.
 Transitions not in the graph are disallowed; they all lead to state one - the error state.

 ![State machine](/images/utf8-decoder-state-machine.svg)

-We will use the same character classes as Höhrmann's decoder - they have a nice property of removing the topmost bits of each byte and allow easier computation of codepoint value.
-With the character classes the state machine looks like this:
+We will use the same character classes as Höhrmann's decoder - they have a nice property of removing the topmost bits of each byte and allowing easier computation of the codepoint's value.
+With the character classes, the state machine looks like this:

 ![State machine with char classes](/images/utf8-decoder-state-machine-classes.svg)

-With this state machine implementation is more or less straightforward.
-For each character we need to lookup it's class then compute the next state based on the state machine while reconstructing the UTF-32 codepoint.
+With this state machine, the implementation is more or less straightforward.
+For each character we need to look up its class, then compute the next state based on the state machine while reconstructing the UTF-32 codepoint.

 ## Code

 The code for the decoder is given below.
-It has two notable differences from Höhrmann's
+It has two notable differences from Höhrmann's:

 * It is written as a C++ (C++17 to be precise) class.
 If you want it as a simple C function, the transformation should be pretty straightforward
-* It does not get "stuck" in error state.
-When a new character arrives in the error state the decoding starts again just like from 'accepted' state.
-I found this semantics more convenient than having sticky errors and resetting the decoder manually.
+* It does not get stuck in the error state.
+When a new character arrives in the error state, the decoding starts again just like from the 'accepted' state.
+I found this behavior more convenient than having sticky errors and resetting the decoder manually.

-Similar to forward decoder the state values are pre-multiplied by 12 to enable convenient access to them in the state table.
+Similar to the forward decoder, the state values are pre-multiplied by 12 to enable convenient access to them in the state table.

 ```cpp
 class reverse_utf8_decoder